Updated: 11/15/2023 | Camera Bag Equipment

 I snap my photos on camera and then edit them in Photoshop and Lightroom.
 I always get people saying, “That is so photoshopped,” and well yeah, it’s what all professional photographers do.

 You need to edit photos to really show what you saw at that moment because camera lenses never actually capture what you see.

 So don’t let people’s comments discourage you.
 The more you practice photography, the better you’ll get.
 Have fun while you’re at it!

-Since I use a Sony Alpha series camera, it requires E mount lenses.
-You’ll see A mount lenses that are typically cheaper, but you should be aware that these lenses will be cropped when used with a full frame camera such as the Sony Alpha cameras.
-It’s best to buy E mount lenses so that you don’t lose the quality and full functionality of your camera.
+Since I use a Sony Alpha series camera, it requires E-mount lenses.
+You’ll see A-mount lenses that are typically cheaper, but you should be aware that these lenses will be cropped when used with a full-frame camera such as the Sony Alpha camera.
+It’s best to buy E-mount lenses so that you don’t lose the quality and full functionality of your camera.